CSU-KangHu/HiTE/bin/HybridLTR-main/README.md

 # Inputs:
 #       --data: TE library to be classified.
 #       --model_path: Pre-trained NeuralTE model without using TSDs features.
-#       --outdir: Output directory.
-The `--outdir` should not be the same as the directory
+#       --out_dir: Output directory.
+The `--out_dir` should not be the same as the directory
 #                 where the `--data` file is located.
 #       --thread: The thread number used in data preprocessing.
 # Outputs: